aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/lab-with-nat.md

 ## Configure network interfaces

 First of all, we have to configure your network interfaces.
-Let's configure the following:
+So let's configure the following:

 - __`ens3`__: connected to ansible-runner
 - __`ens4`__: connected to out-of-band management network